sidneycadot/oeis/README.md

-fetch_oeis_database.py            |  Python script to fetch and refresh data from the online OEIS to a local Sqlite3 database. show_database_time.py             |  Python script to visualize time stamps in a given SQLite3 OEIS database. parse_oeis_database.py            |  Python script to parse the SQLite3 version of the local OEIS database into a 'pickled' format. charmap.py                        |  Python module that defines lists of acceptable characters for the OEIS.
+fetch_oeis_database.py            |  Python script to fetch and refresh data from the online OEIS to a local Sqlite3 database. show_database_time.py             |  Python script to visualize time stamps in a given SQLite3 OEIS database. parse_oeis_database.py            |  Python script to parse the SQLite3 version of the local OEIS database into a 'pickled' format. charmap.py                        |  Python module that defines lists of acceptable characters for the OEIS directives.
 OeisEntry.py                      |  A simple class that contains (most of) the data of a single OEIS sequence. pickle_to_json.py                 |  Python script to generate a JSON version of the pickled database. fraction_based_linear_algebra.py  |  Code to perform matrix inversion without loss of precision using the Fraction type.